imteekay/frontend-challenges/INSTRUCTIONS.md

 ### The Guest and Room Selector component

 Please see the following screenshots for the designs to build.
-You can focus on the Guest Picker, the home page is not required.
+You can focus on the Guest and Room Selector, **building the home page is not required**.

 | Home screen                     | Guest Picker overlay                                                    | Guest Picker with more rooms overlay                                                                       |
 |---------------------------------|-------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------|